tburette/martingale/index.md

 - we amassed the amount of money we set ourselves to
 - we are unable to bet the double of the previous loss due to an unlucky strike of numbers of the wrong color

-Let's simulate 50 attempts, starting with 100 units, aiming to gain 20 units to achieve a total of 120 units.
+Let's simulate 50 attempts, starting with 100, aiming to gain 20 to achieve a total of 120.
 The following graph plots the result of those 50 attempts.
 Each dot represent an entire playing session.
 It is as if for each dot we had been to a casino and played until we came out a happy and richer person or a bitter loser.
 This graph has been generated dynamically using the embedded simulation.
 If you refresh the page you will get another set of results.

 <!--
 ![](martingales1.2x.png)